-- 15. In March 1961 a decision was made to revoke my care order and I was to remain at home with my parents.
+- 15. In 1961 a decision was made to revoke my care order and I was to remain at home with my parents.
 I was never told any of this at the time and I never went to a Children's Panel or anything like that. - 16.
 In 1963 my mother reported to social work that I was stealing from teachers and other pupils at school, which was apparently causing friction between her and my step-father.
 I have no recollection of having done that.
 To my mind this was yet another story my mother invented.
 My step-father was in prison for theft at this time, which was maybe the reason I stayed at home for so long.
 It was as if I was needed more around the house while he was away. - 17.
 While I was at home that time I got sent to a child psychologist, because they deemed I was depressed.
-Of course the reason for my depression, my step-father, came along with me and so there was no way I could open up or say anything. - 18.
-In proceeding 1964 I reported that I wanted to leave home because of my mother picking on me.
-I was taken back to the Children's Shelter for a short time and then I went to another home called Roineach Mhor, which was also in Dundee.
-Secondary should go home for another six month trial.
+Of course the reason for my depression, my step-father, came along with me and so there was no way I could open up or say anything. - 19.
+While I was at Roineach Mhor, I was visited occasionally by a social worker called Mr Thom.
+During that time, on the 1965, I was placed under the legal care of the local authority again. - 20.
+I went home for Christmas Day that year and then in should go home for another six month trial.
 They stayed in an area of Dundee called Linlathan at that time.
 I was supposed to go on a cruise with my school, Kirkton High, but my mother said that I couldn't because I had been stealing.
 That was a blatant lie.
 The real reason was that she didn't want to pay for it and so I missed out.
 I left school around that time when I was fifteen.